IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ![Operator Hub](./images/operatorHub.png)

 Check out [How to contribute an Operator](https://operatorhub.io/contribute) for details of how to package, test, preview, and submit your operator for addition to the Hub.

-## How to implement an operator

-Operators are usually implemented in three main technologies: Go, Helm, and Ansible.

-* Go: Implementation is more complex, but there is no limit on on the functionality you want to implement.
-* Ansible: Implementation is human-readable, and can express almost as much functionality as Go.
-* Helm: Simple implementation, but functionality is limited to Helm features.

-You can read more about the pros and cons of each approach from this [Red Hat article](https://www.openshift.com/blog/build-your-kubernetes-operator-with-the-right-tool).
-For the rest of the learning path, we will use Go to implement a Kubernetes operator, as 71% of operators from OperatorHub.io are written in Go.
-Also, Kubernetes itself is written in Go, so this makes writing the operator which interacts with the Kubernetes API much easier.

 ## Conclusion